samjdedes/MRI_brain_scan_tumor_detection/README.md

 Included in these scans are brains with and without brain tumors present, of various section and scan types.
 The three types of sections included are frontal, medial, and horizontal. <br> ![Section Types](report/figures/mri_axis2_pd500px.jpg)
 (Technische Universität München, n.d.)

 Various scan types include Proton Density and Transverse Magnetization.
 Different types of scans are useful for detecting different types of tissue in different regions of the brain.
-Some tissue types are more visible under contrast material or propagate magnetization differently.
+Some types of brain tissue are more visible under contrast material and others propagate magnetization differently.
            Proton Density Scan            |  Transverse Magnetization (Type 2) Scan :----------------------------------------:|:----------------------------------------:
 ![Scan Type PD](report/figures/PD.gif)    | ![Scan Type T2](report/figures/T2.gif)

-In this project, a scan with a tumor was considered Class 0, and a scan with a tumor present was considered Class 1.
+In this project, a scan without a tumor was considered Class 0, and a scan with a tumor present was considered Class 1.
 As a result, recall score was the prioritized along with accuracy in this type of neural network, as the effects of false negative can be much more harmful than a false positive.

 ## Data Preparation

 After sourcing data, paths to the images were saved and used to split data into train, validation, and testing images.
 Using the paths, images were loaded using openCV and duplicates were removed with custom functions.
-The images were then resized and reshaped to work with the format of Convolutional Neural Network.
+The images were then resized and reshaped to work with the format of the employed Convolutional Neural Network.
-To create a more robust model ImageDataGenerator was explored to create slightly altered images used in tandem with original images while training the model, however, after testing several models it proved to reduce the accuracy and recall of the model.
+To create a more robust model ImageDataGenerator was explored to create slightly altered images used in tandem with original images while training the model, however, after testing several models it proved to reduce the accuracy and recall of the model and was not used in the final iteration.
+.

 ## Modeling

-A Convolutional Neural Network makes it possible to process images in the form of pixels as input and to predict the desired classification as output.
+A Convolutional Neural Network makes it possible to process images as the input and predict the a classification as the output.
 The development of Convolutional Neural Network (CNN) layers trains a model for significant gains in the ability to classify images and detect objects in a picture.
 Multiple processing layers use image analysis filters, or convolutions as the model is trained.

 The convolutional layers help extract the spatial features in an image.
 The layers have a weight-sharing technique, which helps in reducing computation efforts.